BunmiFash/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script deletes all files that end with ~
+This script creates new directories within a directory